Impact

 Risk and Exploitability

 Based on the description, the likely attack vector is local privilege escalation via the sysfs thermal interface.
-The CVSS score of 7.0 indicates a high severity, and EPSS is unavailable.
-The absence of a remote exploitation path combined with the kernel‑level impact suggests a moderate‑to‑high risk.
-The vulnerability is not listed in the CISA KEV catalog and no public exploit is known, however the use‑after‑free could allow code execution if an attacker can arrange the race condition or provoke the failure path.
+The CVSS score of 5.5 indicates a medium severity, and the EPSS score of < 1% suggests a very low probability of exploitation in the near term.
+The absence of a remote exploitation path combined with the kernel‑level impact denotes a moderate risk.
+The vulnerability is not listed in the CISA KEV catalog and no public exploit is known, yet the use‑after‑free could still allow code execution if an attacker can orchestrate the race condition or induce the failure path.

 OpenCVE Enrichment